8/28/24

 • Movement is by windblown spores that travel northward with prevailing weather systems.

-• Southern rust is favored by high temperatures (over 77 ºF, 25 ºC) and high relative humidity, which tends to confine it to tropical and subtropical regions.
+• Southern rust is favored by high temperatures (over 77 ºF, 25 ºC) and high relative humidity, which is why it is more common in tropical and subtropical regions.

 • When conditions favorable for disease development persist for an extended period, severity can quickly reach epidemic levels.